 PUBLIC TRANSIT THROUGHOUT THE UNITED STATES

+In most cities, streetcars were the first form of mass public transportation.
 The earliest street railways used cars pulled by horses, or sometimes mules.
 And later, some street railways adopted "steam dummy" trains, with would include a small steam locomotive shrouded with a streetcar body.
 And some street railways introduced cable cars, most famously preserved in San Francisco.
-By the 1890's, electric streetcars were developed, and subsequently streetcars became the universal public transportation vehicle.
-Many electric railway systems became owned by the electric power companies, and some streetcar systems became part of interurban railway systems.

 Most transit systems became owned by the cities served.
 Although in certain larger metropolitan areas, regional transit authorities were approved by the states and the voters to develop comprehensive transit systems serving both cities and suburbs.
+Some of these regional transit authorities now have jurisdiction over commuter rail lines, which historically were "steam" railroads.

 TRANSIT PRESENT AND PAST